POLICIES AND PROCEDURES

 METER READINGS

+Every effort is made to read meters according to 60-day cycle.
+Sometimes holidays/weekends, weather, and unexpected emergency work requires us to alter our meter reading schedule slightly.
 If the water usage seems higher or lower than what seems is normal, please compare the meter reading on the bill with the reading on the meter.
-The meter reads like the odometer on a car, with the numbers reading in a cumulative fashion.
+The meter reads like the odometer on a car, if using an updated Smart Meter, please wait for the automated display to show a read with a padlock symbol next to it.
 If after making these comparisons, customers feel there is an error, customers are encouraged to call the office during normal business hours and we will review the current usage.
 If you cannot verify your meter reading, customers may request that we re-read the meter.
-If WUM has been to the property multiple times, WUM reserves the right to charge a service fee of $35 if the reading is accurate.
-This charge covers the fuel, maintenance, and labor of the service visit.
 If we re-read the meter and determine our initial reading was an error, we will adjust the account to reflect the proper reading.

-A reminder, meter-readers will not take collections to pay bills.
+Please be advised: meter-readers will not take collections to pay bills.

 LATE BILLS